ibm-cloud-docs/workload-protection/secure_token.md

 Where

-* `<SECURITY_REST_API_ENDPOINT>` indicates the endpoint targetted by the REST API call.
+* `<SECURITY_REST_API_ENDPOINT>` indicates the endpoint that is targeted by the REST API call.
 For more information, see [REST API endpoints](/docs/workload-protection?topic=workload-protection-endpoints#endpoints_rest_api).
-For example, the public endpoint for an instance that is available in us-south is the following: `https://us-south.security-compliance-secure.cloud.ibm.com/api`
+For example, the public endpoint for an instance that is available in us-south is `https://us-south.security-compliance-secure.cloud.ibm.com/api`.

 * You can pass multiple headers by using `-H`.

     `Authorization` and `IBMInstanceID` are headers that are required for authentication.

-    `TeamID` defines the team for which you want to get the Sysdig Secure API token .
+    `TeamID` defines the team for which you want to get the Sysdig Secure API token.

-    To get an `AUTH_TOKEN` and the `GUID` see, [Headers for IAM Tokens](/docs/workload-protection?topic=workload-protection-mon-curl#mon-curl-headers-iam).
+    To get an `AUTH_TOKEN` and the `GUID` see, [Headers for IAM tokens](/docs/workload-protection?topic=workload-protection-using-curl#using-curl-headers-iam).

-When the authorization that is allowed in an instance is set to `IAM_ONLY`, you get the following response `{"errors":[{"reason":"Not enough privileges to complete the action","message":"Access is denied"}]}` when you try to get the Sysdig Secure API token .
+When the authorization that is allowed in an instance is set to `IAM_ONLY`, you get the following response `{"errors":[{"reason":"Not enough privileges to complete the action","message":"Access is denied"}]}` when you try to get the Sysdig Secure API token.
 {: note}